vporton/django-payee/README.md

 # Commercial version

-This package is available under AGPL (only for free software with published source) and under a commercial license ($40 currently, for any commercial software).
+This package is available under AGPL (you must publish the source of any your software which uses this) and under a commercial license ($40 currently, for any commercial software).

 Pay $40 and you receive the commercial license (for one version of the software).